‘Radical Uncertainty’ and Trump’s On-again, Off-again Tariffs

 Barry Schwartz is a visiting professor at Haas School of Business, U.C.
-Berkeley, emeritus professor of psychology at Swarthmore College, and the author of The Paradox of Choice, Why We Work, and Practical Wisdom (with Kenneth Sharpe).
+Berkeley, emeritus professor of psychology at Swarthmore College, and the author of The Paradox of Choice, Why We Work, Practical Wisdom (with Kenneth Sharpe), and, forthcoming in fall 2025, Choose Wisely (with Richard Schuldenfrei).

 We should have greater confidence than before that findings we read about in journals will replicate.
 What’s good about this is evident.
 But do we pay a price for increased rigor?